 How does our nursery differ from others?

 We are a small family micro-farm and not a large-scale monoculture nursery.
 We use no synthetic chemical fertilizers, pesticides or chemical fungicides of any kind, and are USDA Certified Organic.
 Because we are small-scale we give extra-special care to every customer as well as every plant we deal with.
 We never knowingly ship damaged, dead or weakling plants.
 We are organic fruit farmers, aficionados as well as fruit explorers.
 We are always searching out new and better fruits, talking to other growers, trialing and testing for better and more reliable superior plants to offer in our nursery to add to yours’ (as well as our own) orchard success.
 We strive to provide very respectful, timely and excellent customer service to all our clients.
 To us, you are our client, a person like us and not just another “random customer” or numerical alias.

 We operate from strict standards of integrity, honesty, old-fashioned hard work and strive to “love our neighbors (and clients) as ourselves!”
 You can rest assured your dollars spent here are invested back into local goods and services in our community, invested into developing our local organic farm, building a better fruit tree nursery and otherwise providing a living wage income for a simple-living, high-thinking farming family in Kentucky.
-We appreciate you very much and thank you kindly for your support.
+We appreciate you very much and thank you kindly for your support and business.